 To isolate the effectiveness of SRP, we consider a system with no queue.
-Figure 5 shows the blocking probabilities for a system using SRP when we vary the number of SDCCHs that will accept SMS requests from 1 to 12 (all).
+Figure 9 shows the blocking probabilities for a system using SRP when we vary the number of SDCCHs that will accept SMS requests from 1 to 12 (all).
 Because incoming text messages only compete with voice calls for a subset of the resources, any resulting call blocking is strictly a function of the size of the subset of voice-only SDCCHs.
-The attacks of intensity 165, 330, and 495 msgs/sec (3, 6, and 9 messages/second/sector) have virtually no impact on voice calls until the full complement of SDCCHs are made available to all traffic.
-In fact, it is not until 10 SDCCHs are made available to SMS traffic that the blocking probability for incoming voice calls reaches 1%.
+The attacks of intensity 165, 330, and 495 msgs/city/sec (3, 6, and 9 messages/second/sector) have virtually no impact on voice calls until the full complement of SDCCHs are made available to SMS traffic that the blocking probability for incoming voice calls reaches 1%.

 By limiting the number of SDCCHs that will serve SMS requests, the blocking for SMS is increased.
 When only six SDCCHs are available to text messages, blocking probabilities for SMS are as high as 84%.
 Because significant numbers of people rely upon text messaging as their primary means of communication, such parameters should be carefully tuned.
-We will discuss the impact of additional factors after examining the results of simulation in Section 5.
+We will discuss the impact of additional factors after examining the results of simulation in Section V.